 Figure 5.
 Influenza notifications by age group in WA, 2022 YTD

-The influenza notification rate has generally decreased in all regions (Figure 6).
+The influenza notification rate remained low and stable in all regions in the past week (Figure 6).

 Figure 6.
 7-day moving average of influenza notifications per 100,000 people in WA by health region, 2022 YTD